 While most of these tools are freemium models, they do give you an initial glance on how your advertising campaigns stack up against your top competition.
 Learn baselines for bidding, high conversion volume keywords, and examples of competitor ad copy.

-Our Director of Product, Paul Wicker, famously says, “there are 3 types of advertisers – U/I, editor, and bulk spreadsheet people”.
+Our VP of Product, Paul Wicker, famously says, “there are 3 types of advertisers – U/I, editor, and bulk spreadsheet people”.
 I’m an editor guy.
 Editors allow you to quickly edit, copy, or replace campaign, ad group, or ad entities in bulk.
 Often using hot keys; swoon.